M1S2/UI_Lib/README.md

 		- KEYUP and KEYDOWN to scroll though the items.
 - ContainerPage: This container can be used to show all children at the same time.
 This can be used to draw e.g. multiple controls and indicators on the same page.
 	- Supports children: Yes (adding with `ContainerPage::AddItem` function)
 	- Supported user inputs:
 		- KEYUP and KEYDOWN to select the next/previous control in the list of items.
 Indicators are ignored (not selected).
+- ContainerGrid: This container can be used to show all children at the same time in a grid layout.
+	- Supports children: Yes (adding with `ContainerGrid::AddItem` function)
+	- Supported user inputs:
+		- KEYUP and KEYDOWN to select the next/previous control in the list of items.
+Indicators are ignored (not selected).
+- ContainerStack: This container can be used to show all children at the same time stacked horizontal or vertical.
+	- Supports children: Yes (adding with `ContainerStack::AddItem` function)
+	- Supported user inputs:
+		- KEYUP and KEYDOWN to select the next/previous control in the list of items.
+Indicators are ignored (not selected).